I spent just over 2 months in an Ashram in India and I think it’s one of the best things I’ve ever done!

 To sum it up; it gives you the chance to improve in a variety of ways.

-There are no distractions unless of course you create some for yourself!
+There are no distractions unless, of course, you create some for yourself!

 Being in Sayla allows you to form good/better habits, whether it be in terms of allowing yourself to reflect, to act on things that come up, curb less desirable reactions/attitudes/patterns of thought, create new patterns, become disciplined and so on.